 The health of your tech career is too important to neglect.

-I’m Jayme Edwards, founder of Healthy Developer—here to tell you something nobody in tech wants to admit.
+I’m Jayme Edwards, founder of Healthy Developer.
+Here’s something nobody in tech wants to admit.

 You can do everything right and still feel completely lost.